Screen size: 6.1-inch OLED (2400 x 1080)

 One thing you may need to watch out for is the Pixel 6a allowing unregistered fingerprints to unlock the phone.
 Hopefully, this will be solved quickly but it's a critical problem to launch with.

-The Pixel 6a ships with Android 12, and with three years of software updates, that means you'll get Android 13 when it arrives later this year.
+The Pixel 6a debuted with Android 12, but it's already able to run Android 13 — the first of three years of software updates Google guarantees for its budget phone.
 However, in a world where Samsung now guarantees four Android updates for phones including the Galaxy A53, Google's policy feels a little skimpy.
 Hopefully, now that it's making its own silicon, Google will get a little more generous with its software updates.

 Google Pixel 6a review: Verdict